Austria's Mayer wins Olympic super-G, breaks Norway's streak

 Manuel Osborne-Paradis of Invermere, B.C., was 22nd in 1:26.39.
 Broderick Thompson of Whistler, B.C., was 23rd in 1:26.45 and Toronto's Jack Crawford skied off course early and didn't finish.

+Jansrud said he was "not overly disappointed" that Norway's super-G run ended on the day he got his fifth career Olympic medal.

+"It's cool to look back and think that you've done so many things, but this is the normal way of ski racing," he said, adding that winning margins of hundredths of seconds "have been on our side for so many Olympics, that's quite extraordinary."

 The super-G, short for super-giant slalom, is a single run raced on a slightly shorter, twistier course than downhill and is more unpredictable.
-The skiers do not get to practice through the exact set of gates designed by a national team coach who is chosen by lottery.
+The skiers do not get to practice through the exact set of gates designed by a national team coach picked by lottery.

-Two pre-race medal contenders lost speed by striking the same flagged gate with their right arms.
+Two contenders lost speed by striking the same gate with their right arms.
 Hannes Reichelt of Austria was knocked off balance, and Aleksander Aamodt Kilde of Norway had his ski pole ripped out of his right hand.

 For more AP Olympic coverage: https://www.wintergames.ap.org